 Tiered Water Rates

-The table below indicates the monthly base fee for each meter size as well as the volume (gallons) for each tier.
-The volume rate per 1000 gallons increases with each tier as outlined above.
+The table below indicates the volume (gallons) for each tier based on meter size.
 The standard residential meter is 5/8 inch.

 Think that can go down the drain?
 Think again.
 Learn important facts and tips to prevent sewage from overflowing on your property.
-Learn how grease effects your home plumbing system, why “flushable” wipes should not be flushed and so much more by going to Wastewater At Home.
+See Wastewater At Home.